mth/yeti/doc/intro.rst

 Lines should be shorter than 80 characters.

-Four spaces should be used as a unit of indention.
+Four spaces should be used as an unit of indention.
 Using tabs is possible, but not encouraged as it can cause problems with differently configured systems and editors.